jdavcs/ic4f-api/data/project-content/codegenerator.md

 The system was implemented in C#.
 It Generates SQL, and C# or VB.Net.
 I've used it for multiple web applications.

+Sample application schemas, as well as generated code (C# and SQL) is <a href="https://github.com/ic4f/codegenerator/tree/master/demo" target="_blank">available here</a>.

 ## Related

 * My thesis: <a href="/static/projects/codegenerator/thesis.pdf" target="_blank">Specification and Automatic Code Generation of the Data Layer for Data-Intensive Web-Based Applications</a>